cswuhan/cswuhan.github.io/dairy/MyDairy.md

 I find that you can learn everything if you spend enough time.
 I was afraid to learn something interesting as I thought it might not be easy.
 So, I quit whenever I had a problem and was interrupted by work or other tasks.

 I need to start by now.
 To build my learning habit, do it for 10 minutes.
 I will become a better learner and a better coder.

+# 20231007

+Tonight, I talked to a colleague in his 40s who has worked in his area for over twenty years.
+We discussed a lot, such as the military, economics, politics, life, and family.

+As for me, I learned a lot.

+Firstly, I need to figure out what to do next.
+To be a public servant?
+To be a preparation staff?
+To be a postgraduate?
+To be a developer?
+This is a big problem that may influence my life.
+I should spend time learning about each way as clearly as possible.
+To analyze each way's advantage and combine my family and my features.

+Secondly, I focus on my study plans and pay more attention to the news, such as various area situations, national politics, world economics, and the military.